JustinPatenaude/balticathletics/brands/technosport.md

   year: 2019
   pdf: ''
 photos: []
+info: |-
-info: "**Technosport** is the leading Canadian distributor of premium wholesale apparel, offering over 25 brands of apparel, headwear and bags."
+  **S&S Canada (formerly Technosport)** is the leading Canadian distributor of premium wholesale apparel, offering over 25 brands of apparel, headwear and bags.

+  Technosport was acquired by S&S Activewear in Dec 2019 and is now rebranded as S&S Canada.

 ---